 What I Provide as Your Doula

-- 2-3 prenatal home visits where I’ll get to know your preferences, values, and coping style.
+- 2 prenatal home visits where I’ll get to know your preferences, values, and coping style.
 We’ll practice labor comfort and coping techniques.
-I can help you create a list of birth preferences to share with your provider, as well as a plan for the postpartum period, so you’re not caught off-guard!
+I can help you create a list of birth preferences to share with your provider, if desired.
+We’ll also talk about managing expectations and planning for your postpartum period and baby feeding goals.

 - Evidence-based information and resources to help you explore your options for labor and birth.

 - Continuous support during labor, delivery, and the immediate postpartum period.
 Support may begin at home, or when you get to the hospital, depending on your labor.
-I’ll stay until you’re feeling settled in after the birth, usually an hour or so, and answer any questions you might have about initial breastfeeding and newborn care.
+I’ll stay until you’re feeling settled in after the birth, usually an hour or so, and I can help with initial feeding if desired.

-- One postpartum home visit where I’ll give you my notes from the birth, help process the experience, and check in on how the new family is doing.
+- One postpartum home visit where we can discuss your birth experience and talk about how you and your family are doing.
+I can help with feeding, newborn care questions, and provide further resources, if needed.
 (Please note: Nora in the Nest also provides Postpartum Doula Care, and you may be interested in a package combining birth and postpartum services!
 Click here for more information about Postpartum Doula services, and here for information about packages!)